pyhgf: A neural network library for predictive coding: Introduction

 In this paper, we introduce \texttt{pyhgf}, a neural network library for creating, manipulating and sampling dynamic neural networks for predictive coding.
-Here, each local computation is an in-place function operating on the network itself, defined by its attributes, edges, transformations and propagation dynamics.
+In \texttt{pyhgf}, each local computation is an in-place function operating on the network itself, defined by its attributes, edges, transformations and propagation dynamics.
 All network components are modular and transparent during propagation, which means that they can be part of the inference process.
-It natively supports the implementation of the generalized Hierarchical Gaussian Filter \parencite{weber2023}, a fully nodalized neural network structure where belief nodes can be flexibly added or removed without any additional derivations.
-This step considerably extends the complexity of the networks that are supported without requiring additional work from the user and only involves local computations of prediction, prediction error and posterior updates, as per predictive coding standards.
-The toolbox is written on top of JAX \parencite{jax2018github}, an XLA and autograd tensor library for Python that supports parallelisation on GPUs and TPUs, and Rust \parencite{rust}, a general-purpose programming language designed for performance, safety, and concurrency.
-The user can decide which of the backend to use depending on the type of application.
+It natively supports the implementation of the \textit{generalized hierarchical Gaussian filter} (gHGF) \parencite{weber2023}, a fully nodalised neural network structure where belief nodes can be flexibly added or removed without any additional derivations.
+This step considerably extends the complexity of the networks that are supported without requiring additional work from the user and only involves local computations of prediction, prediction error and posterior updates, as per predictive coding standards. \texttt{pyhgf} is written on top of JAX \parencite{jax2018github}, an XLA and autograd tensor library for Python that supports parallelisation on GPUs and TPUs, as well as in Rust \parencite{rust}, a general-purpose programming language designed for performance, safety, and concurrency.
+The user can decide which of these two backends to use depending on the type of application.
 This feature allows flexible and computationally efficient network representation, together with smooth integration with other optimization libraries in the ecosystem \parencite{deepmind2020jax}, both for Bayesian inference (e.g. to iterate HGF models as part of multilevel Bayesian networks) or to interface with other reinforcement learning and neural network libraries \parencite{flax2020github}.